 An individual record of achievement for each module as you progress through them

-A nationally recognised Ofqual approved certificate for the Level 3 Award in Education and Training (providing you have successfully achieved the requirements)
+A nationally recognised Ofqual regulated qualification for the Level 3 Award in Education and Training (providing you have successfully achieved the requirements)

 Awarding organisation registration and certification fees with Highfield Awarding Body